Table of Contents

 MGA underwriting and actuarial teams already rely on Excel to design, test, and refine pricing models.
 Insillion's Excel-to-API solution is built around this reality, instead of rewriting rating logic in code, an API is generated directly from the Excel-based raters.

 - Native JavaScript Conversion: Insillion converts Excel-based rating logic into native JavaScript, removing the need to run Excel in production.
-Once converted, product logic can be configured and managed by business analysts with low-code configurators.
+Once converted, product logic can be configured and managed by business analysts with low code configurators.
 This enables rapid implementations, with some integrations completed in as little as a few days.

 - Eliminating Translation Risk: Rebuilding complex Excel raters in Java or JavaScript introduces lengthy timelines and slow development.
 A single missed cell reference, overlooked dependency, or misunderstood formula can create subtle rating logic that is extremely difficult to diagnose once embedded in code.
 Insillion eliminates this risk by automatically converting Excel's functional calculation logic into executable services, preserving every formula and dependency exactly as defined.
 If a calculation works correctly in Excel, it behaves the same way in the resulting API.

 - Cloud-Based Scalability: The generated APIs are hosted on a secure, cloud-based SaaS infrastructure designed for scale and performance.
 When broker submissions surge during renewal season or after catastrophe events, serverless architecture (AWS Lambda) scales instantly to handle thousands of concurrent rating requests.
-Each rating calculation process is performed independently, ensuring fast response times even under extreme load.
+Each rating calculation processes independently, ensuring fast response times even under extreme load.
 As volumes normalize, the platform scales down automatically, allowing MGAs to maintain performance

 How does an Excel-to-API solution accelerate MGA product launches?